reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

 ## Creating the Application and Adding Dependencies

 Let's first create our application with the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.6.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.elasticsearch&artifactId=productsearchapp&name=productsearchapp&description=Demo%20project%20for%20Elasticsearch%20with%20Spring%20Boot&packageName=io.pratik.elasticsearch.productsearchapp&dependencies=web,lombok,thymeleaf) by including the dependencies for web, thymeleaf, and lombok.
-We are adding `thymeleaf` dependencies to add an user interface to the application.
+We are adding `thymeleaf` dependencies to add a user interface to the application.

 We will now add the `spring-data-elasticsearch` dependency in our Maven `pom.xml`: